kboyarshinov/gradle-kotlin-zero/README.md

   - kotlin Android library
   - kotlin Android app

 You may want to use this template when you need just Gradle setup and don't want to remove all the empty classes, resource files or rename packages.

+## How to use this template

+After setting up new project with this template you might want to do one or more of:

+- changing `rootProject.name` in [settings.gradle.kts](settings.gradle.kts).
+- removing/changing [license file](LICENSE.txt) and license info in this
+  README.
+- replacing README content with your project information.
+- decide what sample modules you'd want to keep or remove them all completely.

 # License